rbiedrawa/react-redux-rtk-saga-mui-typescript-starter/README.md

 > :memo: **Note:** use `yarn release:first-release` if this is the first release.

-> :bulb: **Tip:**  `yarn release:dry-run` - allows you to see what commands would be run, without committing to git or updating files.
+> :bulb: **Tip:**  `yaĻrn release:dry-run` - allows you to see what commands would be run, without committing to git or updating files.

 ## 🛠 Useful dev tools